daryllxd/lifelong-learning/startups/getting-started-in-consultation.md

 Second Dimension: Reaching Out for Business
 -------------------------------------------

-	⁃	This is the marketing business more than it is the consulting business.
+*	This is the marketing business more than it is the consulting business.
-	⁃	Quality trumps quantity.
+*	Quality trumps quantity.
-	⁃	Rejection is the by-product of marketing.
+*	Rejection is the by-product of marketing.
-	⁃	You must schedule and implement your marketing on a disciplined basis.
+*	You must schedule and implement your marketing on a *isciplined basis.
-	⁃	You always need a definitive next step.
+*	You always need a definitive next step.
-	⁃	Call everyone!!!
+*	Call everyone!!!
 When in doubt, include people, do not exclude them.
-	⁃	Target 12: Choose 12 organisations within a reasonable distance of your home.
+*	Target 12: Choose 12 organisations within a reasonable distance of your home.
-	⁃	Get organisations which can actually pay.
+*	Get organisations which can actually pay.
-	⁃	Make an educated guess as to who the likely buyer would be.
+*	Make an educated guess as to who the likely buyer would be.

-Ten Areas to Examine If You Lack Traction
+#### Ten Areas to Examine If You Lack Traction

-	⁃	You have overestimated the market need.
+*	You have overestimated the market need.
-	⁃	You aren't good enough.
+*	You aren't good enough.
-	⁃	You take rejection too personally.
+*	You take rejection too personally.
-	⁃	Your support system isn't helping.
+*	Your support system isn't helping.
-	⁃	You're spending too much.
+*	You're spending too much.
-	⁃	You are too restricted geographically.
+*	You are too restricted geographically.
-	⁃	You have insufficient contacts or business acumen.
+*	You have insufficient contacts or business acumen.
-	⁃	The timing is really poor.
+*	The timing is really poor.
-	⁃	You're in this for the wrong reasons.
+*	You're in this for the wrong reasons.
-	⁃	You have no differentiation.
+*	You have no differentiation.

 Attracting Investment